jiawlu/OSM2GMNS/README.rst

     pip install osm2gmns

+If you meet installation issues, please refer to the `user guide`_ for solutions.

 Simple example
 --------------

-Get network from map.osm file and consolidate complex intersections
+Get network from osm file and conduct intersection consolidation

 .. code:: python

     >>> import osm2gmns as og

     >>> net = og.getNetFromOSMFile('map.osm')
+    >>> # for large networks, getNetFromPBFFile() is recommended
     >>> og.outputNetToCSV(net)